Shelley Moore Capito: Abortion

 In 2017, "West Virginians for Life, said [it] still supports Capito, despite the abortion rights self-identification and support for Roe v.
 Wade, because of Capito's steadfast voting record restricting abortions and defunding Planned Parenthood".
 In 2018, Capito said she was neutral on an initiative to ban abortion in West Virginia.
 She supported Trump's Supreme Court nominee Brett Kavanaugh; when asked about Roe, Capito said she does not think the court will overturn the ruling.
 "Fundamentally, it's been a precedent for a long time," she said.
 Capito also supported Trump's nomination of Amy Coney Barrett to the Supreme Court.
 Barrett signed a letter calling for the end of Roe v.
 Wade, and supported a group that holds that life begins at fertilization.
 In 2020, Capito declined to sign an amicus brief asking the Supreme Court to reconsider Roe.
 Also in 2021, she was one of just three Senate Republicans (with Susan Collins and Lisa Murkowski) to decline to sign amicus briefs in the Mississippi case that seeks to ban abortion after 15 weeks of pregnancy.
 Asked about a 2022 draft Supreme Court opinion that would overturn Roe v.
 Wade, reportedly joined by Barrett, Kavanaugh, and Neil Gorsuch, all of whom Capito voted to confirm, she responded by criticizing the leak of the draft and said, "this is a draft opinion that is not binding Supreme Court precedent.
 Roe still remains the law of the land until the Supreme Court issues its final ruling."
 After the Supreme Court overturned Roe in the Dobbs v.
 Jackson Women's Health Organization decision, Capito said she supported the court's decision and believed the issue should be decided at the state level.
 In September 2022, Capito said she was opposed to a national 15-week abortion ban proposed by Senator Lindsey Graham of South Carolina.

 Sexual assault

-Capito is partnering with Democrats Kirsten Gillibrand, Patty Murray, Amy Klobuchar and other bipartisan congress people to update the Congressional Accountability Act of 1995.
+Capito is partnering with Democrats Kirsten Gillibrand, Patty Murray, Amy Klobuchar and other bipartisan members of Congress to update the Congressional Accountability Act of 1995.
 In August 2018, She and Senator Joe Manchin announced $899,927 for the West Virginia Foundation for Rape Information and Services through the U.S. Department of Justice's Office on Violence Against Women.